18F/join.tts.gsa.gov/pages/positions/content-strategist.md

 Full time

 **Appointment Type:**
-Excepted Service: Not to exceed 24 months (2 years); may be extended for an additional 2 years for a maximum of 4 years total.
+Excepted Service: Not to exceed 24 months (2 years); may be extended up to an additional 2 years for a maximum of 4 years total.

 ## Job Summary